-Prerequisites: One year previous experience required.
+Course Code: HS6022 Duration: Year Prerequisites: One year previous experience required.
 Concert Band 1 can be taken more than once.
+Credits: 1.0 through the performance of a variety of Concert Band literature.
+This ensemble will build upon previous band experiences.

 Concert Band 1 (Intermediate) is open to all woodwind, brass, and percussion players who have at least one year of experience on their chosen instrument.
-Specific instrumental technique, ensemble skills, theoretical literacy, and historical awareness will be developed through the performance of a variety of Concert Band literature.
-This ensemble will build upon previous band experiences.
+Specific instrumental technique, ensemble skills, theoretical literacy, and historical awareness will be developed